TheArchitectDev/Architect.Identities/README.md

 ### Trade-offs

 - Reveals its creation timestamp in milliseconds.
 - Throttles when the _sustained_ generation rate exceeds 128K IDs per second, per application replica.
-(Note that most cloud applications scale _out_ rather than up and do not need any single replica to generate over 128K IDs per second.)
+(Note that cloud applications tend to scale _out_ rather than up.)
 - Is designed to be unique within a chosen context rather than globally.
 (For most companies, the context could easily by the entire company's landscape.)
 - Is slightly less efficient than a 64-bit integer.
-- Requires a `TEXT` column type with SQLite, which truncates decimals to 8 bytes.

 ### Structure